DavaughnHoots/WordGameSolver/readme.md

 To create an executable, follow the instructions provided in this conversation to use `pyinstaller`.
 Make sure to include the `new_words.txt` file with the resulting executable when distributing it.

+## Known Issues

+- The program does not work in some applications, such as the Windows command prompt and the Windows search bar.
+This is due to the way these applications handle keyboard input.

+- As humans, sometimes we start words, and then decide we want to change the word mid word.
+For example, we might start typing "hello" and then decide we want to type "help".
+Sometimes we will delete the entire word and start over, but other times we will just delete the last few letters and then continue typing.
+The program cannot always detect this since it doesn't track how many letters have been typed since the last break key (Space, Enter, etc.).
+This can result in the program suggesting words that are not relevant to the current word being typed.
+Often you will see a word get replaced with "i" or another short word.
+This is because the program is suggesting words based on the last few letters typed, and the last few letters typed are not enough to suggest a relevant word.
+This limitation can probably be fixed by adding an index to the trie that tracks the number of letters typed since the last break key.

+- Sometimes it seems like the words lists fail to load.
+If the word list is to big, it may take extra time to load the list of suggested words.

 ## License

 This program is provided under the MIT License.
 See the LICENSE file for more information.